MattiaSilvestri/sweet-page/README.md

 ```

 After this command you can access the page at http://localhost:8080.
 It will be restarted on every
 reboot (if your docker daemon is enabled) so that's all you need to run it locally.
-You can
-customize the local port by changing `8080` in the command above with another value.

 ### Getting the icons
 Icons can be added from [iconify](https://iconify.design), just search the icon you want from